 If you are a part of running an ABA organization, the notion of waitlists or interest lists is all too common.
 You may maintain a formal waitlist where the next client in line is matched with a clinician to receive services.
-With an interest list, you have more flexibility around matching the right client with the right clinician depending on skill-need and expertise.
-Either way, given the community's needs, nearly every ABA agency has a wait for families before they can provide direct care to the autistic learner or individual with IDD.
+With an interest list, you have more flexibility around matching the right client with the right clinician, depending on skill-need and expertise.
+Either way, given the growing needs for autism care, nearly every ABA agency has a wait for families before they can provide direct care to the autistic learner or individual with IDD.

-When we look at the research for the best models of care, we see that models incorporating parent engagement consistently produce better learner outcomes (MacKenzie & Eack, 2022; Sneed & Samelson, 2022).
+Direct ABA therapy holds the greatest potential when paired with comprehensive parent training.
+Research shows that models of care incorporating parent engagement consistently produce better learner outcomes (MacKenzie & Eack, 2022; Sneed & Samelson, 2022).
 However, getting parents to attend parent training sessions, now formally referred to as family adaptive treatment guidance (ABA Coding Coalition, n.d), can be a struggle.
-Data suggest that getting parents engaged at the earliest possible point in the therapeutic process is critical (Chacko et al., 2016).
-As such, we turn back to our notion of waitlists as we create opportunities for early engagement with parents.
+Data suggest that engaging parents as early as possible in the therapeutic process is critical (Chacko et al., 2016).
+As such, we must consider how to utilize waitlists to initiate meaningful parent engagement before therapy even begins.

 Your agency may not be ready to provide direct care to a learner quite yet – but research indicates that we need to get that family engaged with care at some level to help position that learner for optimal outcomes before they even start to receive services themselves.
 As such, enrolling their family in parent training and collaboration sessions during the interim may be the solution.
-To do so, we encourage your agency to follow these steps.
+Consider the following steps to structure your parent training for families on your waitlist.

-1. Agreement of Service: This whole process should only occur with transparency.
-While this is an obvious step, pieces of this may be overlooked if you are wearing multiple hats or assuming someone else was covering that task.
-Make sure you are transparent with the family about what services look like.
+- Agreement of Service: This process must occur with transparency.
+While this is an obvious step, it’s easy to overlook elements of this if you are wearing multiple hats or assuming someone else was covering that task.
+Be transparent with the family about what the services will entail, clarifying in detail that the services will not involve direct care.
 Further, ensure the family is fully aware of how long their learner will have to wait for direct care and that the services starting immediately are more directed toward the family unit, primarily the parents.

-3. Authorization: You are likely working with funders where you must submit for authorization for services.
+- Authorization: You are likely working with funders that require authorization for services.
 However, you don’t want the clock to start running for direct services to the learner until you have staff available.
-As such, submit your report for only family adaptive treatment guidance hours.
+As such, submit your report requesting only family adaptive treatment guidance hours.
 Use your full assessment report to justify your request.
 Make a note in your report that you will return to request other codes for this client as resources become available.

-4. Accessible Resources: When you provide parent training and collaboration to families and caregivers waiting for their loved ones to receive direct care, you must be diligent in ensuring they receive valuable care.
+- Accessible Resources: When you provide parent training and collaboration to families and caregivers waiting for their loved ones to receive direct care, you must be diligent in ensuring they receive valuable care.
 Given that they ideally want to receive direct care, but they are compromising with this type of service, they could easily slip through the cracks.
 This is also the same reason the family may fall off your radar!
-As such, equipping the family with a tool where they feel connected and engaged, which requires less work on the part of the clinician, is ideal.
-The CR Care Coordinator does just that.
-The family can listen to parent training lessons introducing them to ABA, advocacy (e.g., easing them into the world of disability, insurance, and acronyms), and parenting through connection and values.
-Each time they listen to a lesson, they feel connected to your organization.
-You can also have them listen to lessons specific to your organization to prepare them for direct care when the time comes.
-Then, during parent training sessions, the family feels like they have already been enrolled in the conversation about the topic at hand and are a better participant during your time together.
-They anticipate your meeting and come prepared with outputs from their homework lessons from the CR Elements Curriculum.
+As such, equipping the family with tools that enable them to feel connected and engaged while requiring less work on the part of the clinician is ideal.

 Dr. Kerri Milyko, BCBA-D, LBA(NV)